 Hospitals or Medical Centers

-Many CRNAs work in a traditional hospital or medical center setting.
+Many CRNAs works in a traditional hospital or medical center setting.
 As a CRNA in a typical hospital, CRNAs often work alongside or under the direction of an anesthesiologist or anesthesia department.
 They often work within anesthesiology departments and could be called upon to perform sedation, general anesthesia, local anesthesia, or pain management for any type of service that the hospital provides.
-They would likely work as part of a team, but would provide individualized care to their patients.
+They would likely work as part of a team but would provide individualized care to their patients.
 Working at a medical center or as part of an anesthesia team would likely give a CRNA a predictable work schedule and offer some consistency in their regular CRNA job duties.

 Rural Hospitals and Clinics

 CRNAs can also practice in less traditional hospital settings, such as in rural hospitals.
 According to the American Association of Nurse Anesthetists, CRNAs are the sole providers of anesthesia in over two-thirds of all rural hospitals in the United States.
 Through this work, they bring critical anesthesia services to over 70 million Americans who would otherwise not have access to them.
 This type of CRNA work differs from work in a traditional hospital in several ways.
-Rural CRNAs may not be needed on a full-time or regularly scheduled basis, but could be called upon in the case of scheduled surgeries or emergencies.
+Rural CRNAs may not be needed on a full-time or regularly scheduled basis but could be called upon in the case of scheduled surgeries or emergencies.
 Rural CRNAs also usually work independently and are not under the direction of an anesthesia unit or anesthesiologist.
 Rural hospitals often do not have the need or financial ability to provide that type of full-time anesthesia service, so they rely on a CRNA to handle any and all anesthesia-related services.
-A rural CRNA may have a predictable schedule with the chance of being on-call, or their work hours could be completely on an as-needed or on-call basis.
+A rural CRNA may have a predictable schedule with the chance of being on-call, or their work hours could be completed on an as-needed or on-call basis.

 A CRNA can also practice anesthesia care at locations other than hospitals including ambulatory surgery centers, obstetric clinics, dental offices, plastic surgeon offices, and podiatry offices.
 CRNA jobs in these types of settings often operate on an as-needed or part-time basis and are usually the only provider of anesthesia services at these particular locations.
 For instance, a CRNA might work as an independent contractor and provide anesthesia services at a dental office several days per week and at an obstetric clinic on an on-call basis.
 These types of positions offer scheduling flexibility and the ability to work independently, but may not offer enough income predictability for every CRNA.